Platform Selection Guide¶

 Python-Centric Environment¶

 All platforms supported.
-DuckDB and Databricks offer native Python integration:
+DuckDB and Databricks SQL offer native Python integration:

 # DuckDB: Native Python integration